strombringer/timesheet/README.md

 # Timesheet analysis for Work from Home percentage

-Simple Docker container that
+Simple Docker container that outputs the Work From Home percentage for each timesheet pdf in a folder.

-1. takes a folder with timesheet pdfs
-2. exports their content as formatted text and
-3. pipes that to a Python script, which
-4. sums up all worked hours in the office or at home and
-5. outputs the percentage of having worked from home

 ## How to use it